ShlokP06/SpeakPortrait/README.md

 Note: You may see some deprecation warnings during `npm install`, but they do not prevent the app from running.
 Now, the frontend-backend interface is working!

+### TTS
+If you further want to use the Zonos TTS, run [Zonos.tts.ipynb](https://github.com/ShlokP06/SpeakPortrait/blob/main/Interface/backend_script/Zonos_tts.ipynb), and use the generated url to paste inside [Route.js]()
 ## 📧 Acknowledgement
 This work is primarily built on AntGroup's [Ditto](https://github.com/antgroup/ditto-talkinghead), which forms the backbone (~80%) of our implementation.
 We sincerely thank their team for open-sourcing such a well-engineered system.